 Today, companies with bottled water are committed to using environment-friendly procedures.

 They work to reduce waste that comes from their production and distribution and even re-use and recycle waste.

 Several companies are also abandoning the traditional plastic bottles for thinner packs.
 Sachet water has grown very popular in some countries too.

-The bottled water industry has boomed so greatly that it has given rise to other businesses like selling of new and second-hand dispenser bottles, recycling and reclaiming of plastic.
+The bottled water industry has boomed so greatly that it has given rise to other businesses like selling new and second-hand dispenser bottles, recycling, and reclaiming plastic.